 If you are not entirely satisfied with the service that you have received from us, we want to know about it.
-We will do our best to provide a prompt response to any complaint and, if the complaint is justified, to put the matter right as soon as possible.
+We will do our best to provide a prompt response to any complaint and if the complaint is justified, to put the matter right as soon as possible.
 We encourage suggestions so that we can learn from them and improve our services.

 - 2. We would normally expect any problems to be satisfactorily addressed at this level, and where appropriate put right.

-Where the problem cannot be addressed to your satisfaction and you wish to take the matter further, you can then take your complaint to the next level.
+- 3. Where the problem cannot be addressed to your satisfaction and you wish to take the matter further, you can then take your complaint to the next level.

-b) Fill out our On-line complaints form.
+b) Fill out our Online complaints form; OR

 c) E-Mail to firstname.lastname@example.org; OR

 d) Come into Ebley Mill where we can talk to you personally.
 You may wish to make an appointment to ensure that you can talk to the best person able to assist you, alternatively a member of our Customer Services team will be available for you to speak to, to contact customer services please ring 01453 766321.

-11. As part of the written response, the complainant will be automatically informed of their right to take their complaint to a Commissioner for Local Administration (Ombudsman) and of the procedure by which they can do this if they are dissatisfied with the Council's response.
+- 7. As part of the written response, the complainant will be automatically informed of their right to take their complaint to a Commissioner for Local Administration (Ombudsman) and of the procedure by which they can do this if they are dissatisfied with the Council's response.
 Investigation by the Ombudsman is known as Level Three of the Council's Procedure.

-Please go to the Ombudsman's website - www.lgo.org.uk where you can get information on how to complain.
+- 8. Please go to the Ombudsman's website www.lgo.org.uk where you can get information on how to complain.

 - 9. The Local Government Ombudsman's annual report on complaints received against Stroud District Council along with the letter containing the Ombudsman's reflections on these, are available to download: Ombudsman Annual Letter - PDF